ni-c/photocake/README.md

 ### CakePHP

 *photocake* needs the [CakePHP](http://cakephp.org/) framework to run.
 Version 2.3 of CakePHP can be found on [GitHub](https://github.com/cakephp/cakephp/tree/2.3).
 You should read the [CakePHP Cookbook](http://book.cakephp.org/2.0/en/index.html) for a detailed installation guide.

-### Database

-You can find a script to create the *photocake* database in **Config/Schema/database.sql**.

-### Files
+### photocake

-Configure the database in **Config/database.php**.
-You can use the example file (**Config/database.example.php**) as template.
+**photocake** comes with an install script that asks for your database credentials when you visit your fresh blog the first time.

 Optional: Run **./compress.sh** in the **Config** directory to gzip the .css and .js files (and enable gzip in your webserver).

 ## Creating Posts

-You can add a post to your *photocake* blog by copying a JPG-Image into a directory. *photocake* will extract the EXIF data from the image and create a new blog post.
+You can add a post to your *photocake* blog by copying a JPG-Image into a directory (Default: Files/). *photocake* will extract the EXIF data from the image and create a new blog post.

 For title, description, categories and tags of the new post, a JSON-String is expected in the EXIF data for 'ImageDescription':